macCesar/laravel-glide-enhanced/README.md

         'middleware' => ['web'],  // Middleware to apply to the routes ],

+    // Disk configuration.
+Change to 'local' if your images are in /storage/app 'disk' => 'public',

     // Default fallback images by category
     'fallback_images' => [
         'default' => 'defaults/no-image.jpg',